-A little over half a mile north east of Pitlessie and 3½ miles south west of Cupar, the observant motorist might notice a track heading south from the A914.
+A little over half a mile north-east of Pitlessie and 3½ miles south-west of Cupar, the observant motorist might notice a track heading south from the A914.
 A the few hundred yards along it is Kirkton of Cults, nestling at the foot of Cults Hill.
 Kirkton of Cults is today a tiny, largely residential, hamlet.
-A lane off to your left, between a house and a garden, leads to Cults Kirk.

 There has been a church here for the better part of 800 years, and possibly far longer.
 In 1234, the church that stood here was consecrated by Bishop David de Bernham, Bishop of St Andrews.
 This may not imply the church was newly built at the time.
 Bishop de Bernham consecrated large numbers of churches, old and new, during his tenure, probably as a means of getting to know his flock and the buildings that served them.